henriquespecian/henriquespecian/README.md

 Tech Lead | Scrum Master | C# Backend Developer | Runner | Soon-to-be Married

 - 🌱 Passionate about technology and teamwork, I've spent 8 years honing my skills as a C# backend developer.
-As a Tech Lead and Scrum Master, I thrive in fast-paced environments, empowering teams to deliver exceptional results.
+As a Tech Lead and Scrum Master, I am committed to nurturing a positive and productive collaboration environment.

 - :running_man: When I'm not coding, you'll find me hitting the pavement, as running is my go-to stress reliever.